BuilderIO/builder/README.md

 ## We're hiring!

-Want to work on the future of content creation?
+Want to work on the future of visual software development?
 Shoot your info to steve@builder.io and let's talk

 ## John the community!